Bivek Brubaker & Prescott LLC | Family Law Attorneys

 Legitimation establishes your legal father status and grants you the opportunity to seek custody, visitation and child support.

-Do I Need A Father’s Rights Attorney?
+Do You Need A Fathers’ Rights Attorney?

 Taking on the legal system as an unmarried father is challenging.
 Many men feel that the court system has an inherent bias against them.
 It can be helpful to work with a fathers’ rights lawyer if you face any of these situations: